edwiny/progref/java/java_standard_library.md

 NIO.2 was introduced in Java SE 7 and is used for manipulating the file system.

+Prior to the Java SE 7 release, the java.io.File class was the mechanism used for file I/O, but it had several drawbacks - not scalable, did not consitently throw exceptions.

 ### Path class

 Primary entry point is the `Path` class, which represents a location in the filesystem.